wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

       y: 0.0
       z: 5.0907089586332814e-20
       w: 1.0
-   covariance:
    ```

-   With more lines after the ***covariance*** line.
-There will be other differences as well.
    The information you want to capture is the ***w*** and ***z***  values under ***orientation***.
    This is the current heading of the robot.